Madrid Weekend Break Information

 metroMetro: Valdebernardo (Purple Line, L9)

-To see more detailed information about Faunia, and pictures, click here to see our Faunia Madrid article
+To see more detailed information about Faunia, and pictures, see our page on Faunia Madrid.

-tip If you're on a budget with the kids, take them to Retiro Park on a weekend morning.
-It costs nothing to enter and is always full of clowns, Punch and Judy shows and entertainers.
+Tip If you're on a budget with the kids, take them to Retiro Park on a weekend morning.
+It costs nothing to enter and is often full of clowns, Punch and Judy shows and entertainers.
 You can even rent out a rowing boat.

 Madrid Weekend Break For The Boys Night Out